Motun-rayo19/Motun-rayo19/README.md

 - 👋 Hi, I’m @Motun-rayo19
-- 👀 I’m interested in ...
+- 👀 I’m interested in data analysis and visualization
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning data analytics
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects that relates to data analysis
-- 📫 How to reach me ...
+- 📫 How to reach me 👉 https://www.linkedin.com/in/
+mariam-lawal-b6a23

 <!---
 Motun-rayo19/Motun-rayo19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.